1st Edition 2011

 Chapter 1.
 Theory

 Dr. rer. nat.
 Dr. med.
 Klaus-Peter Valerius studied biology with a focus on anthropology and vertebrate morphology in Berlin and Göttingen, studied human medicine in Gießen; since 1990 working as a scientist at the Institute of Anatomy and Cell Biology at the University of Gießen; assisting in the lectures in pre-clinical and clinical studies of human medicine in the subjects of anatomy and biology.

-Following his training as a physiotherapist, studied human biology and human medicine in Marburg; further clinical training in physical medicine and other disciplines; special focus on the presentation and application of reflex-therapeutic procedures; author and editor of scientific textbooks in the fields of medicine, physiotherapy, naturopathic treatment and physical medicine.
+Following his physiotherapy certification, Dr. Kolster studied human biology and human medicine in Marburg.
+He has undertaken further clinical studies in physical medicine and other disciplines, with a special focus on the presentation and application of reflex-therapeutic procedures.
+Dr. Kolster is the author and editor of scientific textbooks in the fields of medicine, physiotherapy, naturopathic medicine, and physical medicine.

 Studium der Humanmedizin an der Universität Gießen; Weiterbildung zum Facharzt für Radiologie (ein klinisches Jahr in der Chirurgie); 12 Jahre aktiver Leichtathlet, seit neun Jahren Kraftsportler.